antomuli/ayah-portal/README.md

 # ayah-portal
-ayah-portal is webapp that matches potential househelps/nannies to households/employers
+ayah is webapp that matches potential househelps/nannies to households/employers

 ## Authors
 1. Margaret Irungu